AdnanHodzic/auto-cpufreq/README.md

 If the install has been performed as part of snap package, daemon status can be verified by running:

 `systemctl status snap.auto-cpufreq.service.service`

+### Update - auto-cpufreq update

+Update to the [latest version](https://github.com/AdnanHodzic/auto-cpufreq) of auto-cpufreq with fixes and resolved bugs.
+Manually clone auto-cpufreq to the latest release if this mode is not available in your package(follow [Installing auto-cpufreq](https://github.com/AdnanHodzic/auto-cpufreq/#installing-auto-cpufreq)

+Update the package by running:
+'sudo auto-cpufreq --update'

+This does the equivalent of:
+ * 'systemctl stop auto-cpufreq && systemctl disable auto-cpufreq'
+ * Fetching new update and install
+ * 'systemctl enable auto-cpufreq'

 ### Remove - auto-cpufreq daemon